calistasalsabila/Programming-Language/JavaScript/02_js_oop/material/01_prototype.md

 * [MDN: Inheritance and the prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)
 * [MDN: Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

-> 📚 This is part of the JS basic chapter.
+> 📚 This is part of the JS OOP chapter.